 Real personal income is personal income at RPPs divided by the national PCE chain-type price index.
 The result is real personal income in chained dollars (using 2009 as the reference year).
 Using Alaska in 2016 as an example:

 Estimates of real personal income in the United States are derived as the sum of the regional estimates divided by the U.S. PCE Price Index.

 Implicit Regional Price Deflator (IRPD) is the product of the RPP times the national PCE price index.
 It is equal to personal income divided by real personal income.
 See also the Technical Note.

 1 The BEA Regional Price Parity statistics are based in part on restricted access Consumer Price Index data from the Bureau of Labor Statistics (BLS).
-The BEA statistics expressed herein are products of BEA and not BLS.
+The BEA statistics presented herein are products of BEA and not BLS.

 2 To estimate RPPs, CPI price quotes are quality adjusted and pooled over 5 years.
 The ACS rents are also quality adjusted and are either annual for states or pooled over 3 years for metropolitan areas.
-The expenditure weights are specific to each year.
+The expenditure weights are specific for each year.

 3 The multilateral system that is used is the Geary additive method.
 Any region or combination of regions may be used as the base or reference region without loss of consistency.

 4 The growth rate of the implicit regional price deflators will not necessarily equal the region or metro area price deflators published by the BLS.
 This is because the CPI deflators are calculated directly while the IRPDs are indirect estimates, and because of differences in the source data and methodology.